Sushant-Suresh/Sushant-Suresh/README.md

 - [Crimes Against Women in India Dashboard](https://github.com/Sushant-Suresh/Crimes_Against_Women_In_India_Dashboard/blob/main/README.md): Analyzed trends and visualized key insights into various types of crimes against women in India using a detailed dashboard.
 - [Data Cleaning Using PostgreSQL](https://github.com/Sushant-Suresh/Data_Cleaning_Project_Using_PostgreSQL/blob/main/README.md): In this project, I used PostgreSQL to clean a Dataset having more than 56,000 rows and 19 columns.
 - [Sales Dashboard Using PowerBI](https://github.com/Sushant-Suresh/Sales_Dashboard_Using_PowerBI/blob/main/README.md): Analyzed fiscal revenue, regional revenue distribution, product category performance and monthly sales trends of a company.
+- [Data Cleaning Automation Using Python](https://github.com/Sushant-Suresh/Data_Cleaning_Automation_Using_Python/blob/main/README.md): A python application that automatically deals with duplicate & NULL values in any dataset.
 # 📜 My Certifications
 - [Google Data Analytics](https://coursera.org/share/0964612a75849d14e77a6a9e367aeb04)
 - [Excel Skills for Data Analytics and Visualization](https://coursera.org/share/3b0168259ebfce1c7540711b46d5a31d)